Our Coaches

 Leslie Gold

-Executive Director and Coach
+Founder, Executive Director, and Coach

 Since 2013, while volunteering at a West LA residential treatment program, Leslie has coached hundreds of people in their first year of sobriety across the finish line of the LA Marathon.
 She saw first hand how life changing the experience was for the participants.
 In 2018, she could have retired from a 30+ year career in healthcare consulting, and taken life easy.
 Instead, she decided to start Strides in Recovery to bring the healing power of exercise to more addiction recovery communities.